OmarAhmedAbdelfattah/Lead-Performance-Dashboard-PowerBI/README.md

 ## Usage Instructions

-1. **Download and Open**: Download the `.pbix` file from the `pbix/` folder and open it in Power BI Desktop.
+1. **Download and Open**: Download the `.pbix` file and open it in Power BI Desktop.
-2. **Database Connection**: Ensure the database is accessible for Power BI to fetch live data.
-3. **Apply Filters**: Use the slicers to filter by location, property type, lead source, budget range, sales unit range, sold unit range, and date range.
+2. **Apply Filters**: Use the slicers to filter by location, property type, lead source, budget range, sales unit range, sold unit range, and date range.
-4. **Analyze KPIs and Visuals**: Explore the KPI cards and charts, which automatically update based on the selected filters, giving you a real-time view of the lead-to-sale pipeline.
+3. **Analyze KPIs and Visuals**: Explore the KPI cards and charts, which automatically update based on the selected filters, giving you a real-time view of the lead-to-sale pipeline.

 ---